UniversalDevicesInc-PG3/Virtual/README.md

 Percent of ON for a dimmer or generic.

+## onDelay switch

+When turned on during OFF or ON, it will change ST status to TIMER, it Sends DON after delay seconds. if turned on during TIMER, it will reset the TIMER.
+If turned off during TIMER, it will ignore until TIMER done.
+If turned off after TIMER it will change ST status to Off, and send DOF.
+If turned fast off (DFOF) anytime it will change ST status to off, and send DFOF.

+## offDelay switch

+When turned on during OFF or ON, it will change ST status to TIMER, sends DON, it Sends DOF after delay seconds. if turned on during TIMER, it will reset the TIMER.
+If turned off during TIMER it will change ST status to Off, and send DOF immediately.

 ## Temperature

 The virtual temperature device allows you to extract temperature information